ricardclau/crackcode-go/README.md

 Linked Lists
 ------------

+- Delete duplicates in a Single Linked List with no extra structures: deletedupes.go
 - Implement an algorithm to find the nth to the last element of a singly linked list: nthtothelast.go

 Queues